wdawson/okta.github.io/_source/_posts/2018-10-29-add-login-to-you-aspnetcore-app.md

 }
 ```

-Inside of the `Login` method, we make sure that if the user is not authenticated that we challenge the system with Okta's MVC Auth scheme.
+Inside of the `Login` method, make sure that if the user is not authenticated that the system challenges them with Okta's MVC Auth scheme.
 Okta's handlers will then make sure to check the user's authentication status.
 If needed Okta's code will automatically redirect the user to the login screen.

-The `Logout` method makes sure we are signed out from both Cookie and Okta's custom schemes.
+The `Logout` method makes sure users are signed out from both Cookie and Okta's custom schemes.

 Inside of `Views\Shared` folder create a new file `_LoginPartial.cshtml` and paste the following code: